 To check for leaks, you can use a simple tool at https://ipleak.net/

-Once you visit this site, you might think “how do I know if my VPN is working?”
-Once the tool runs it is all laid out and easy to understand.
+Once you visit this site, you might think, “how do I know if my VPN is working?”
+Once the tool runs, it is all laid out and easy to understand.
 The first box shows your IP address from the VPN, and the following sections are the crucial ones.
-If you see your real IP address when using a VPN in either them, you have either a WebRTC leak or a DNS leak.
+If you see your real IP address when using a VPN in either of them, you have either a WebRTC leak or a DNS leak.

-This is simple to run and will show you the speed of your connection using a VPN service so you can compare with it activated or deactivated.
+This is simple to run and will show you the speed of your connection using a VPN service to compare it with whether it is activated or deactivated.

 Now there is so much concern with terrorism and copyright theft.
 Governments around the world are clamping down on internet users.
-It might appear users still have the freedom to access what they want, and this is why the governments want this information behind the scenes.
+It might appear that users still have the freedom to access what they want, which is why the governments wish to share this information.